Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 the [documentation](http://docs.simplebus.io/en/latest/index.html).

-Maybe you want to log something specific in your system, or maybe you are building a gamification application that gives users experience points based on their actions.
-Then using SimpleBus might be just right for you.
+Maybe you want to log something specific in your system, or maybe you are building a gamification application that gives users experience points based on their actions, then using SimpleBus might be just right for you.

 ## How it works
 The main point is to do some kind event manipulation on those events that have already been dispatched inside your application.